top of page

 The word irksome suggests that the person or thing is causing frustration, and that the feeling will not go away easily.
 Irksome things can cause stress and can affect one's mood and overall well-being if they are not addressed or dealt with.

-Example sentences of irksome
+Example sentences containing irksome

 1. The irksome traffic made me late for my meeting.